Skip to main content

 Basic Usage

-GOOSE_PROVIDER=claude-code goose session start
+goose session

 Combining with Other Models

-CLI providers work well in combination with other models using Goose's lead/worker pattern:
+CLI providers work well in combination with other models using goose's lead/worker pattern:

 # Use Claude Code as lead model, GPT-4o as worker